 During a thunderstorm, all campers are kept in their cabin, Patterson Hall, The Great Hall, Or the Dining Hall.

-If there is imminent danger of a tornado, all campers are moved to the designated emergency shelter for safety.
+If there is imminent danger of a tornado, all campers are moved to the designated emergency shelter for safety.

 During severe weather, we may not be answering the telephone!
 Our first concern is the campers and their safety.